oemof/tespy/docs/basics/gas_turbine.rst

 Since we deleted the connection 2 and 3, all specifications for those connections have to be added again.
 The air fluid composition is specified on connection 1 with ambient pressure and temperature.
-The pressure after the compressor is set to 10 bar, the turbine inlet temperature to 1400 °C. Finally, set the gas turbine outlet pressure to ambient pressure as well as the compressor's and turbine's efficiency.
+The compressor pressure ratio is set to 15 bar, the turbine inlet temperature to 1200 °C. Finally, set the gas turbine outlet pressure to ambient pressure as well as the compressor's and turbine's efficiency.

 .. literalinclude:: /../tutorial/basics/gas_turbine.py